Everything You Need to Know About Owner-Operator Tax Deductions

 Potential Tax Credits for Truck Drivers

 Tax credits can be even more helpful for reducing your tax bill.
-While deductions reduce how much of your income will be taxed, credits provide a dollar for dollar reduction of your tax bill.
+While deductions reduce how much of your income will be taxed, credits provide a dollar-for-dollar reduction of your tax bill.

 Most tax credits for truck drivers fall under the same categories that can be claimed by other individuals.
 The child tax credit is one of the most commonly claimed credits, allowing you to reduce your tax bill based on how many children you have.
 The child and dependent care credit can also be a big help by covering a percentage of daycare costs for your children.